jlacar/aoc2015/README-Day18.md

         col: Int
     ) = r in this.indices && c in this[row].indices && (r != row || c != col)

 The first thing that struck me smelly about this code was, of course, that it was difficult to scan and quickly understand.
 The friction in `Grid.litAround()` comes mostly from everything after the line with `return` on it.
-Scanning it, `sumOf`, `count`, and `isValidNeighbor()` are what stand out to me, but it's hard to sift through all the rests to get a clear idea of the story.
+Scanning it, `sumOf`, `count`, and `isValidNeighbor()` are what stand out to me, but it's hard to sift through the rest of the code and get a clear idea of what's going on.

-One way to reduce the noise in code is to eliminate temporary variables, of which there are two: `r` and `c`, whose names only hint at their relationships with `row`/`rowOffset` and `col`/`colOffset`, respectively.
-Not very good names, I admit.
+In general, one way to reduce the noise in code is to get rid of temporary variables.
+The poorly-name `r` and `c` got the axe.
+A hint that I could eliminate them came from how they were being passed to `isValidNeighbor()` along with `row` and `col`, which are part of their respective values.

-The hint that I could eliminate them comes from how they're passed to `isValidNeighbor()` along with `row` and `col`, which are part of their respective values.
-I tried this:
+Inlining `r` and `c` gave me this:

     private fun Grid.litAround(row: Int, col: Int): Int {
         val offsets = -1..1